LuCeHe/lucehe.github.io/_posts/2026-09-14-fixing-english.md

 I will call this the **DoAc** system, short for dots and accents.
 Five letters times five kinds of marks is 25 vowel signs.
 That is enough.

-People sometimes say English has about 13 vowel sounds.
-Then you might think three kinds of marks are enough, because 5 times 3 is 15.
-The extra marks (one dot, and two accents) would be unused.

-But 13 is too small.
+But how many sounds does English have?
+Well, it gets tricky.
 On [this page about English sounds](https://en.wikipedia.org/wiki/English_phonology) there are 20–25 vowel sounds in British Received Pronunciation, 14–16 in General American, and 19–21 in Australian English.
 Some of those extra sounds are two vowels said one after the other, like the sound in *night*.
 Some are a vowel plus *r*, like the sound in *here*.

 If we want one sign for each simple vowel, and we want to cover British English too, we need the full set of marks.
-When you hear two vowels, write two letters.
+For simplicity, we think that when you hear two vowels, you should write two letters.
 *Night* is *nait*, not one special letter.
 The 25 signs are for the simple vowels.
 The two-vowel sounds are just two of those signs in a row.